Gregwar/fatcat/docs/orphan.md

-# FAT32 Orphan tutorial: how to recover lost files and directories
+# FAT Orphan tutorial: how to recover lost files and directories

 Back to [documentation index](index.md)

 First, [create a valid disk](disk.md), let's call it `disk.img`.

-We'll here explain the problem of orphan files in the FAT32 filesystems.
+We'll here explain the problem of orphan files in the FAT filesystems.

 Sometimes, your disk may crash.
 It means that some sectors can be corrupted, and thus unusable.
 Some parts of data are then broken.